 katana that you obtained from that old friend of yours is wanted by the Yakuza, and so on.
 In short, this trope is usually played at the start of a story/arc in order to start the plot, which will usually revolves about the heir dealing with the unwanted side effects of their inheritance.
 Ghost-infested mansions are a frequent choice, but the "side effect" can also be mundane (e.g. the house has a severe infestation of cockroaches, spiders and centipedes).
 Sometimes it can also be played for laughs.
 Sometimes there's a variation where in order to obtain full possession of the inheritance the heir has to perform a certain sinister task of some kind.
 But this is another trope.
 A subtrope of Blessed with Suck.
 Often the result of an Unexpected Inheritance.
+May overlap with Prestige Peril if what is inherited is a title.
 See also Will.

 - There's a Daisy's Diary comic where Daisy gets an inheritance from a prince she once interviewed.
 However, the deceased prince had a lot of debts, and the palace was mortgaged.
 Donald find out that the prince faked his death, and intended to escape with the family jewels while Daisy inherited his debts.